interma/RESP/README.md

 (error) ERR unknown command
 ```
 ##other##
-find some bugs, welcome contact me or propose a pull request.
+find any bugs, welcome to open a pull request.